AE 17: Traffic fines and electoral politics - regression with multiple predictors

 Modified

 The replication data file can be found in data/traffic_fines.csv.
-Let’s load the data and take a look at the first few rows.2
+Let’s load the data and take a look at the summary statistics.1

 traffic_fines <- read_csv("data/traffic_fines.csv")